astorDev/seege/postgres-vs-mongo/article.md

 | Mongo    | 21.83 ms | 12.40 ms | 36.57 ms | 17.37 ms |
 | Postgres | 66.63 ms | 25.53 ms | 75.29 ms | 54.84 ms |

-Before our next read test let's check how hard would it be to create an index, when we already have one million records:
+Before our next read test let's check how hard it would be to create an index when we already have one million records:

 ```csharp
 [SimpleJob(RunStrategy.Monitoring, iterationCount: 1)]